richardjlyon/jekyll-kingswoodblog/_posts/2013-10-23-nuclear-deal-with-the-devil.markdown

 ---
-Title: The nuclear deal with the devil
+title: The nuclear deal with the devil
-Banner: faust.jpg
+layout: post
+banner: faust.png
 ---

 In German legend, magician and alchemist Faust signs a deal with the devil.
 The devil grants him knowledge and power, for a period.
 Then the devil takes his soul.
 Faust discovers the problem inherent in all deals done for present gain without consideration of future consequence.